 When our beautiful little daughter was just three months old, guess what?
 My wife got pregnant again.
 This time our insurance coverage was poor and so were we.
 Our second child needed home health care that wasn’t even covered.
 By this time, our multiple credit cards were maxed out, our savings were depleted, the commissioned job wasn’t paying very well (less than minimum wage), so I changed jobs.
 I had friends and family recommending that we go on food stamps or consider bankruptcy.
 My student loans were way past due, and my wife was wearing herself out talking to creditor after creditor on the phone every day.
 Then, she required an uninsured surgery to remove her gall bladder and it couldn’t wait until our new insurance kicked in one, yes, that’s right, ONE day later.

 My world was crashing, badly.
 Very badly.
 I felt like a total failure as a man and as a provider.
+I had maintained a life insurance policy on myself and at several times considered just driving off a high cliff near our home so that my family could get free from the bondage I had placed them in.
+I stopped several times at that cliff and looked over the edge.
+All I could think about was that my wife would blame herself and my little children would grow up knowing that their father was a failure.
+They would never know me as anything more than their biological father.
+It’s very difficult to even write about this and as I do, I’m overcome with emotion.
 That was a deep, dark time in my life.
 My sweet wife stood by me and was always there to comfort and encourage me.
 Without her support I would not be the man I am today.

-Credit issuers don’t care about your personal financial situation, or the desperation you might feel because of your mistakes.
-I don’t blame them for what happened to me.
-It was all my fault so don’t be fooled, credit issuers ARE NOT out to get you … they’re out to get your money.
+Credit card companies don’t care about your personal financial situation, or the desperation you might feel because of your mistakes.
+I don’t blame them for 100% of what happened to me, but I do think they’re enablers, and I do think they share at least some responsibility.
+How much?
+I’ll let politicians decide that one.
+But don’t be fooled, credit card companies ARE out to get you.

 I progressed very well in my new job and was quickly promoted (I was motivated).
 I still remember bringing home my first significant “bonus” check, and although I was peeved at the amount of taxes that were taken out, I was thrilled to have an extra $500.
 My sweet wife cried as she ran into the house and began paying bills.
 Finally, we were experiencing some relief.